kaievns/the-log/posts/lead/drafts/how-to-build-culture.md

 ## The future that binds us

-In my humble opinion, the dumbest thing any leader can do is to threaten firing people if they won't do what they are told.
-Another one in the same category would be going into redundancies and expect that those who remains would feel grateful to still have a job.
+In my humble opinion, one of the moronic thing any leader can do is to threaten firing people if they won't do what they are told.
+Another one in the same category would be going into redundancies and expect that those who remain would feel grateful to still have a job.
 Here is another one, hire a whole lot of contractors to get to the market faster.

 What do you think all of those decisions have in common and why they are detrimental to creating a good robust culture?
-It's one thing, those decisions either threaten or don't assume continuity in a relationship.
+It's just one thing: those decisions either threaten or don't assume continuity in a relationship.

-Continuity is another critical ingredient in any healthy culture.
+Continuity, or shared future, is another critical ingredient in any healthy culture.
 Because if there is no future, or the future is highly uncertain, then why bother?
 Why bother going extra mile, why bother to be helpful, why even bother staying with the group?
 Time is universally in a limited supply for everyone, and no-one in their right mind will invest their most precious assent into something that has no future.

 Even the most loyal to the company and it's mission will mentally check out and play it safe if their future with the company is threatened.

+Employment is a source of income for most people, but it is also a source of purpose.
+It is especially true for the most impactful creative professionals.
+Because creative people seek creative experiences, that's how they derive meaning and value in their lives.
+And an act of creation is innately linked with things to come, the future.
+Break that link and you break the reason for a creative person to show up for work.

+The opposite is also true.
+Buy creating a lofty goal, a leader can create a narrative where the work people do is linked to a shared future.
+And that is why "lets change the world for the better" slogans are so effective, even though they are kind of a cringe.
+The goal doesn't have to be saving the world though, it could as well be as mundane as building a decent place to work.

+If a sense of belongingness is a fundament for trust and formation of a robust culture, then the shared future is the glue that keeps everyone together.

+## Safe environment

+There is and endless list of amazing articles about psychological safety at a work place.
+So, I won't beat around the bush and repeat the point.
+But, I wanted to add a few points that relate to building a good culture at work.

+If belongingness and shared future are prerequisites for people to show up excited about work, then their safety basically defines the limits to as far as people will go in their efforts.

+Creative work is always exploratory and uncertain.
+Every time an engineer takes up a ticket and start writing code, they take risks.
+Risks that thing won't pan out the way they imagined, risks that they will run into unexplored areas, risks that their solution will explode weeks later.
+And they will only take as much risks as their appetite for possible repercussions will allow them.

+Here is the problem though.
+The team's leader/manager is the most privileged person in the group.
+As the result they won't _feel_ or _see_ the risks the way the people who actually do the work do.
+It is especially true in a cross-functional environment where the leader can't make innate value judgements for half of the people on the team.

+One smart person described it this way.
+Imagine you're working at a nuclear waste excavation and disposal site, and you have a Geiger's counter.
+Actually most of your team don't, it's just a few of them have geiger counters.
+Just _believing_ that everyone's safe without listening to those who can actually measure the environment is basically irresponsible.

+Psychological safety issues in a team don't start with the leadership or it's strongest members, they affect the most vulnerable first.
+Junior devs, minorities, people who are going through a rough patch in life.
+Those are the people you have to _really listen to_ if you are serious about building psychological safety at work.

+Ever heard of a canary in a mine?
+Every single team has one.
+Make sure you find them and listen to them all the time.

+## Closing remarks

+I'll try to wrap it up in a rather controversial way.
+But this is the best analogy I have at the moment.

+Has it ever bugged you how much similarity there is between christian religious structures and contemporary run off the mill corporate business setting?
+In most of those companies an employee is expected to universally accept the N values, and then demonstrate unconditional trust into the clergy and their decisions.

+Given how long christianity has survived so far, it might be not the most terrible idea.
+But there is also a very dramatic history of suppressed innovation and intolerance for divergent ideas.
+And so, if we're trying to create a culture that supports disruptive innovation, that might be not the best system to use as a template.

+Where you might want to look instead is copying practices from creative undergrounds, because that is where innovation naturally happen.
+And most of those share similar traits: praising diversity, shared drive for building the better tomorrow, and looking after the most vulnerable members of the community.

+Do that in any form that works for you and you will be better off in terms of building a productive engineering culture than 90% of those companies that hang their values posters on walls